Welcome to my web site. My name is Keith Jagger. I am Lead and Teaching Pastor at Grassroots Church in Thunder Bay, ON.

 Similar to Merton, the simple life of homesteading inspires me.
 My childhood memories cluster with adventures in wooded bluffs overlooking the Upper Mississippi River Valley.
 I spent summers and winters bush crafting and collecting enough merit-badges to be called “Eagle Scout”.
 I also have a deeply-sown sense of God from Saturday afternoons lost in the woods and Sunday after Sunday of devotion in Roman Catholic Mass.

 Then society made me a scholar.
 And God drew me into the fellowship of European Protestants.
-I studied world religions in University with a focus on the beginnings of Christianity and have now finished a PhD.
+I studied world religions in university with a focus on the beginnings of Christianity and have now finished a PhD in Christian Origins.
 I studied Luke’s version of Jesus’s baptism scene, and its stress on God’s presence on earth—a dove descending in bodily form—within the research frameworks of my supervisor, N.T.
 Wright.

 At every step of the way, during these last 12 years, God kept me focused in local ministry in one form or another—sometimes a volunteer, other times a short-term missionary, sometimes an administrator (movement-maker) within a North American seminary community, other times a writer of church curriculum, sometimes studying the art of spiritual direction, other times leading small groupings of men and women in the formation of faith, hope, and love.

 I’m not sure what this all makes me.
 Easily distracted, maybe.
-Or spending a few to many years needing to prove myself to the world.
+Or spending a few too many years needing to prove myself to the world.
 I regret some of what seems like wheel spinning.
 But life’s given me some treasures along the way.
 I have been a student, a community developer, a retreat leader, a New Testament scholar, and a pastor.
-I think what I hope this all amounts to is an ability to help our world find its way forward, through post-modernity, with the faith of our ancient ancestors in tow.
+I think what I hope this all amounts to is an ability to help our world find its way forward, through post-modernity, nourished by the faith of the earliest Christians.

 Stationed in North America, I want to help guide the people of faith through the deep questions of truth and God and human flourishing.
 I believe that we have yet to imagine what kind of world we might steward where modern technology meets the living and transforming faith of the ancients.